 Hearing from the dentist that you have tooth cavities can be quite painful.
-However, the modern dental technology has given us several methods to fix dental cavities.
+However, modern dental technology has given us several methods to fix dental cavities.
 Previously, you did not have a lot of choice in dental filling materials.
 Moreover, those materials were not as sturdy as the ones available today.
 However, with the development of technology, there are more effective dental health procedures to deal with different oral health problems.

-Tooth decay is a common occurring among many individuals.
-The pain can be difficult to bear at times, which is why dental filling is required.
+Tooth decay is a common occurrence among many individuals.
+The pain can be difficult to bear at times, which is why the dental filling is required.
 This usually involves the dentist to restore the damaged or decayed tooth back to its original condition.
 A dental filling is one of the basic dental procedures and has been around for years.
 It can be a perfect solution to a problem that can worsen with time.
 It can improve the teeth structure and help you smile with confidence.

 Here are filling materials that patients can consider:

 Gold has been a valuable dental filling material in dentistry for quite a long time.
 Gold filling involves the use of alloys made up of gold, copper and other common metals.
 The filling is durable and can work as a permanent solution for strengthening the structure of the teeth.
 However, it is not identical to the natural teeth as compared to other types of fillings.